climber27/CS7643_Group_Project_Spring_2021/README.md

      ```py
         !pip install -r requirements.txt
     ```

+Things NOT to do:
+- Commit and upload to GitHub large files.
+Instead, put them in the `.gitignore` and then get a shared link and put that in `Share.md`.
+Large files include:
+  - Data
+  - Models (`.pth`)

 Notes
 - Highly recommend buying [Colab Pro] ($10/mo) and extra [Google Drive Space] ($2/mo), which comes out to $12/mo and you can cancel right after your project is done.